Debbe Geiger

 /sites/default/files/blog_post/blog_hai_surgery_1932x862.jpg

-A chemotherapy infusion pump is giving more time to people whose metastatic colorectal cancer has spread to the liver and who may have been told they are out…
+A chemotherapy infusion pump may be a treatment option for people whose metastatic colorectal cancer has spread to the liver, including those who may have been…

 /sites/default/files/blog_post/blog_medicaid_1932x862_3.jpeg